Criminal Defense in Orange County, FL

 • Winter Park Police Department.

+After you learn of the criminal accusation, contact an experienced criminal justice attorney for Orlando, FL, as early as possible.
 We can help you during all phases of the case.
 During the initial consultation, you can discuss the details of your case, the charges, and possible defenses.
-If you retain the firm, our attorneys will investigate the circumstances and gather favorable evidence.
+If you hire us, we can investigate the circumstances, gather favorable evidence, and fight for an outright dismissal of the charges.

 Criminal Defense Attorneys for Orange County, FL